hww/MarkesColorsMatcher/README.md

 ## Rechargeable version of Touch Twin only

-The next table include only rechargeable TouchTwin version.
+The next table includes only rechargeable TouchTwin version.

 ![Copic to Touch Table (Ink Only)](copic_to_touch_colors_compact_inkonly.jpg)